GCP KMS

 To set up Akeyless KMS Integration with GCP KMS, follow these steps:

-Create a new GCP Target in the Akeyless Vault.
+- Create a new GCP Target in the Akeyless Platform.
 You can do it either from the Akeyless CLI or in the Akeyless Console.
+Make sure you have a GCP Keyring to target.

-- Create a classic key in the Akeyless Vault.
-You can do it either from the Akeyless CLI or in the Gateway Configuration Manager.
+- Create a Classic Key in the Akeyless Platform.
+You can do it either from the Akeyless CLI or in the Akeyless console.
+Alternatively, You can also use an existing Classic Key if it fits the target's accepted algorithm types.

-- Make sure to associate the key with the GCP Target.
-When you attach a key, a copy of the key material is securely transferred to the GCP keyring in accordance with the GCP key import specification.
+- Associate the key with the GCP Target.
+When you attach a key, a copy of the key material is securely transferred to the GCP Keyring KMS in accordance with its key import specification.

 - project-id: A project ID of the GCP KMS (from the keyring created in the first step).